-- in the first line of defense, the business and corporate support areas manage risks they give rise to, by identifying, assessing, controlling and reporting such risks; - in the second line of defense, an independent unit provides central control, so as to ensure that Itaú Unibanco's risk is managed according to the risk appetite and established policies and procedures.
-This centralized control provides the Board and executives with a global overview of Itaú Unibanco's exposure, to ensure correct and timely corporate decisions; - in the third line of defense, internal audit provides an independent assessment of the institution's activities, so that senior management can see that controls are adequate, risk management is effective and institutional standards and regulatory requirements are being complied with.
+• first line of defense: the business and corporate support areas manage risks they give rise to, by identifying, assessing, controlling and reporting such risks;

+• second line of defense: Risk Area, an independent unit that provides central control, to ensure that Itaú Unibanco's risk is managed and based upon the principles of risk management (risk appetite, established policies and procedures and dissemination of the risk culture).
+This centralized control provides the Board and executives with a global overview of Itaú Unibanco's exposure, to ensure correct and timely corporate decisions;

+• third line of defense: internal audit, which is connected to the Board of Directors, provides an independent assessment of the institution's activities, so that senior management can see that controls are adequate, risk management is effective and institutional standards and regulatory requirements are being complied with.